haakools/RealAnalysis/README.md

 And lastly honing soft skills by doing constructive writing, communicating techincal aspects and simplifying abstract concepts.

 # Note:
-Many defintions will be verbatum of what is written, although tweaks and additions which is found to give a better insight.
+Many defintions will be verbatum of what is written in the textbook.
+However tweaks and additional statements which is found to give a better insight is included.